babohhauru/Machine-Learning/week4/report/Week4 Assignment Report.md

 ## (i)

-(a) Accuracy and precision are metrics for evaluating a classification model.
+(a) Accuracy and precision are important for evaluating a classification model.
 We could use accuracy as the measuring metric, as accuracy considers the overall result including both positive and negative classes.
-We choose the hyperparameter C from a list [0.01, 0.1, 1, 10, 100, 1000], and the maximum order of polynomials from [1, 2, 3, 5].
-The best classifier shall have a high mean value of accuracy, while the standard deviation shall not be large.
-A small standard deviation indicates the model is robust on different datasets.
-For reproduction, we set all the random states to 0.
+We choose the hyperparameter C from a list [0.01, 0.1, 1, 10, 100, 1000], and the order of polynomials from [1, 2, 3, 5].
+The better classifier should have a higher mean value of accuracy, while the standard deviation can not be too large.
+A small standard deviation indicates the model is stable on different datasets.
+For reproduction, we can set the random states to 0.
 Then we can generate a cross-validation graph as below:

 <div>
 <center>